herrera-ignacio/oopnotes/README.md

 [--> Reference <--](http://www.blackwasp.co.uk/Adapter.aspx)

+ #### Use cases

+Usually, one of the two incompatible interfaces is either foreign or old/legacy.
+If the interface is foreign, it means that we have no access to the source code.
+If it is old, it is usually impractical to refactor it.

+Using an adapter for making things work after they have been implemented is a good approach because it does not require access to the source code of the foreign interface.
+It is also often a pragmatic solution if we have to reuse some legacy code.

  # Bridge

-The bridge pattern is used to separate the abstract elements of a class from the implementation details, providing the means to replace the implementation details without modifying the abstraction.
+The bridge pattern is used to separate the abstract elements of a class from the implementation details, providing the means to replace the implementation details without modifying the abstraction (decouple an implementation from its abstraction).

 [--> Reference <--](http://www.blackwasp.co.uk/Bridge.aspx)

+ #### Use cases

+In the software realm, _device drivers_ are often cited as an example of the bridge pattern, when the developers of an OS defines the interface for device vendors to implement it.

+The bridge pattern is a good idea when you want to share an implementation among multiple objects.
+Basically, instea of implementing several specialized classes, defining all that is required within each class, you can define the following special components:

+* An abstraction that applies to all the classes
+* A separate interface for the different objects involved

  # Composite